browserengineering/book/book/scheduling.md

             threading.Thread(target=run_load).start()
 ```

-Note that in the async case, the `XMLHttpRequest_send` method starts a
+Note that in the asynchronous case, the `XMLHttpRequest_send` method starts a
 thread and then immediately returns.
 That thread will run in parallel
 to the browser's main work until the request is done.